photon-hq/notebooklm-kit/README.md

 import { ArtifactType, ArtifactState, NotebookLMLanguage } from 'notebooklm-kit'

 // Create audio in English (default)
-// Note: Audio automatically uses ALL sources in the notebook - no need to specify sourceIds const audio = await sdk.artifacts.create('notebook-id', ArtifactType.AUDIO, {
+// Uses all sources in the notebook (omit sourceIds to use all sources) const audio = await sdk.artifacts.create('notebook-id', ArtifactType.AUDIO, {
   instructions: 'Focus on key findings and main conclusions',
-  // sourceIds is not needed for audio - all sources are used automatically })
+  // sourceIds omitted = uses ALL sources in notebook })

+// OR: Create audio from specific sources only const focusedAudio = await sdk.artifacts.create('notebook-id', ArtifactType.AUDIO, {
+  instructions: 'Focus on key findings and main conclusions',
+  sourceIds: ['source-id-1', 'source-id-2'], // Only these sources
+})

 // Create audio in Hindi (हिन्दी) using enum - Deep dive format